olivierfriard/boris_docs/create_new_project.rst

 You can also activate the  `automatic backup`_ feature (see **Preferences**).

-.. note:: It is EXTREMELY important to do regular backups of your project files to prevent the lost of data.
+..
+Important:: It is EXTREMELY IMPORTANT to do regular backups of your project files to prevent the lost of data.
 Software can be reinstalled but
     your data could quite possibly be lost for ever.